 7. VOTING RIGHTS: VOTE IN PERSON OR BY PROXY

 LVHAC shall attempt to reach decisions by consensus.
-Every member shall have one vote.
+Every member, except the U.S. Geological Survey, shall have one vote.
+The U.S. Geological Survey shall be a non-voting member.
 At any meeting of the Committee, one member of each organization shall be authorized to vote on behalf of that organization.
 Members may vote in person, by mail or by a person/member duly appointed as a proxy.

 Voting by the members may occur from time to time, as required to determine any proposition or resolution presented at any meeting.
 Any change in these Bylaws shall be determined by a two-thirds vote of all members who have been notified of the proposition, resolution, or change in the Bylaws in writing prior to such vote.
 A member may vote by mailing in its vote prior to a scheduled meeting of the Committee, in person, or through a proxy as noted above.
 In the event that consensus is not reached, a minority opinion will be submitted to the permitting agency.
 The delegation of proxy votes shall be specific to agenda items.